floxydio/floxy_style/README.md

-FLOXY_Style is Utility with Lightweight performance, and the new era of state management
+FloxyStyle is Utility with Lightweight performance and many feature coming soon in this package hopefully you can give me suggestion in issue github

 ## Features

 - Button
 - Route / Navigator
 - Sizing
+- Validator

 ## Usage